lapinek/platform-scripting/README.md

 [Back to Contents](#contents)

-The context of a server-side script is largely defined by the functionality the script extends, and making an outbound HTTP requests will denote some specifics for that particular use case.
+The context of a server-side script is largely defined by the functionality the script extends, and making an outbound HTTP requests will denote some specifics for that use case.
 Being a part of global APIs, HTTP services can be used to demonstrate differences in scripting environments that all scripts in a given environment share.

 ## <a id="making-http-request-am"></a>Making HTTP Request > AM